 Txakolina (chah-kuh-leena) is a delightful wine.
 It’s amusing to say and tastes fantastic.
 The slight spritz is fun on the palate and great for a hot summer day.
 The limey fruit and kiss of acidity make it perfect for oysters or sharp cheeses.
 The Basque knows what’s up in Northern Spain!
 You won’t be able to tip just one back.

 What’s old is new again when it comes to Chenin Blanc.
 Previous generations in and around Paarl, Stellenbosch, and the Swartland regions of South Africa had abandoned their Chenin plantings (previously called Steen).
 But today, those old vines are coveted by a new generation.
 We see a Chenin revolution, and now it extends to the can!
 Vibrant, zippy, clean fruit and a touch of minerality.
 Chenin – done right!
 Enjoy with mussels, sea bass, linguine with clams, or shrimp scampi.

 Klee Pinot Noir 2018 Oregon

-Many moons ago, during my days in retail, I used to sell both Roots & Klee wines, and boy was I excited to see when the Klee cuvée was available in a can!
-Delicate fruit, a clean minerality, and supple texture that allows you to enjoy it chilled or room temperature with so many different styles of food.
+Many moons ago, during my days in retail, I used to sell both Roots & Klee wines, and boy, was I excited to see when the Klee cuvée was available in a can!
+Delicate fruit, a clean minerality, and a supple texture allow you to enjoy it chilled or at room temperature with so many different styles of food.
 It would crush with a watermelon & feta salad, cheese & charcuterie board, or even with roast chicken.